-117th Christmas Bird Count
+Audubon Christmas Bird Count

-First organized in the Lower 48 and eastern Canada with just 27 birdwatchers in 1900, the winter of 2016-2017 marks the 117th Christmas Bird Count.
+First organized in the Lower 48 and eastern Canada with just 27 birdwatchers in 1900, the winter of 2021-2022 marks the 122nd Christmas Bird Count.
 In Alaska, volunteers have carried out Christmas Bird Counts since before statehood.

 Groups of volunteers select a day during the count period to conduct a count.
 They have 24 hours to record as many birds as possible in a 15-mile diameter circle.
 Volunteers participate in counts in all 50 states, in all Canadian provinces, several Central and South American countries, and several Pacific and Caribbean islands.

 - This year is the 122nd year of the Christmas Bird Count.

 - It is the nation's longest-running citizen science bird project.

 - The first Alaska Christmas Bird Counts were in 1941 in Anchorage and Mountain Village.